 - The junctions with St Andrews Road, Pembroke Way and Mayfield Place are notoriously difficult to get out of at busy times; they need redesigning.
 For the Pembroke Way case when vehicles park on Mayfield Road before the Mayfield Place turn off it makes visibility of oncoming traffic from 4-land ends impossible.
 For the Mayfield Place case you cannot see traffic along Mayfield road due to a low exit and parked cars.

 - The associated proposal on this site for a cycle network needs access on to the old farm track (so as to connect to the currently disused bridge over the CinderTrack) and this would need integrating into any redesign.

 - Outside Caedmon College buses park and offload/load pupils, blocking the traffic; this should be redesigned (to have the bus stop indented and restricted to bus usage only, alternatively provide a better school entry point that buses can enter in to and turn) in conjunction with access to the proposed cycle connection.

-- Love Lane – Another problem area.
+- Love Lane (Whitby) – Another problem area.

 - The junction of Love Lane / White Bridge Road and Sandsend Road often has accidents or near misses with traffic coming from Sandsend on a 60mph road not slowing adequately.
-This needs redesigning, probably with traffic lights and associated pedestrian crossing.
+Current Highway Code prioritisation of users has pedestrians at the top, and this is the opposite of what the current design provides for.
+This needs redesigning, probably with traffic lights and associated pedestrian crossings.